emilyvertosick/Statistics-Course/docs/05-week5.md

 ##  8 8                0    68     0     1   0.282 -0.814     -0.822 0.0178    1.17
 ##  9 9                0    49     0     0   0.457 -1.11      -1.11  0.00659   1.17
 ## 10 10               0    44     0     1   0.407 -1.02      -1.03  0.00641   1.17
-## # ... with 388 more rows, and 1 more variable: .cooksd <dbl>
+## # … with 388 more rows, and 1 more variable: .cooksd <dbl>
 ```

-NOTE: The "lesson4d_pred" dataset only includes 398 patients.
-If you look at the table above, you will see at the top that only 398 patients were included in the model.
+**Note:** The **lesson4d_pred** dataset includes 398 patients.
+If you look at the table above, you will see at the top that all 398 patients were included in the model.
 Any patients who are missing data for the outcome or any predictors will be excluded from the model, and will not be included in the predicted dataset.

 If you want to look at calculating predictions from logistic regression in more detail, you’ll need logit (see below).